 Bright Eyes had major surgery when a bladder stone almost killed her.
 She was pulled from a colony and now lives in a room-size condo.
 As a kitten, she and some of her litter mates had cute little white tufts behind their ears.
 An attempt was made to socialize them, but they ended up being returned to the colony until she was pulled when she lost so much weight it became obvious something was wrong.

-She also seems to have a hearing impairment.
-She’s very gentle-just extremely shy.
+She also seems to have a hearing impairment, as did others in her litter.
+She’s very gentle–just extremely shy.
 Her shyness made her a target of bullying by other cats.

 As an indoor cat, Bright Eyes also marks territory when loose.
 That may be a habit from being in pain and having infections repeatedly for a long time before she had surgery or it could be fear.
 A special diet, habitual marking, along with hygiene clips (she’s overweight and believe me we’ve tried numerous solutions) and daily cleaning of her bottom to prevent infection, pretty much eliminates adoption into an indoor only home.

 She also can’t be in a colony where she doesn’t receive medical care and has to live outside, due to her hearing impairment and inability to move quickly.
 Therefore, she lives in a 6×8 indoor condo room where she can visit other cats through the screen and enjoy supervised playtime, while she receives appropriate diet and medical care daily.

 Her room contains a chair, shelves, a cat tree, litter, drinking fountain, and toys.
 It also has a lovely mural with deer, trees, and birds.
 As you can see in the picture, one corner is near a window to look outside too.
 This condo room allows her to see, hear, and interact safely with the other kitties too, even though it doesn’t look as pretty as it would with solid walls.
 Walls that isolate her, would not be healthy or help her progress.